-Some IETF protocols use Ethernet or other IEEE 802-related communication frame formats and parameters [IEEE802].
+Some IETF protocols use Ethernet or other communication frame formats and parameters related to IEEE 802 [IEEE802].
 These include Media Access Control (MAC) addresses and protocol identifiers.
 The IEEE Registration Authority [IEEE_RA] manages the assignment of identifiers used in IEEE 802 networks, in some cases assigning blocks of such identifiers whose sub-assignment is managed by the entity to which the block is assigned.
 The IEEE RA also provides a number of tutorials concerning these parameters [IEEEtutorials].